aeksco/nuxt-netlify-lambda-starter/README.md

 #### Bootstrap + SASS Configuration

 You can modify the `assets/sass/main.sass` file to optionally include Bootstrap component styles as-needed. **PROTIP** - only include the Bootstrap components your app depends on - this will keep your CSS bundle nice and slim :)

+You can also modify any of [Bootstrap's SASS Variables](https://github.com/twbs/bootstrap/blob/master/scss/_variables.scss) inside the `assets/sass/variables.sass` file to customize the framework to your liking.

 #### FontAwesome Vue Configuration